SE First Street Improvement Project

 - Cascade Estates Open House Summary - Aug.
 26, 2015

 The project team is continuing to work on refining the design, with much of the current work focused on 164th Avenue to 177th Avenue.
 To submit comments, please send to: constructioninfo@cityofvancouver

 A long-awaited project to upgrade and provide urban standards for Southeast First Street, constructed as a rural two-lane roadway, is underway.
-The project will upgrade the existing two-lane rural road to a complete urban streem system, with sidewalks, bike facilities, bioretention for stormwater, street lights and sound walls where required.
+The project will upgrade the existing two-lane rural road to a complete urban street system, with sidewalks, bike facilities, bio-retention for stormwater, street lights and sound walls where required.

 The entire Southeast First Street Project reaches from 164th Avenue to 192nd Avenue.
 Using traffic volumes now and projected 20 years into the future, the proposed design envisions a three-lane street, with one lane in each direction and a center turn lane.
 Near the intersection of 164th Avenue, the design provides for a three-lane street along with a right-turn lane and dual left-turn lanes.
 First Street at 192nd Avenue is currently six lanes and would remain that way under the current design.